dpgaspar/Flask-AppBuilder/docs/security.rst

     # only allow users with memberOf="cn=staff,ou=groups,dc=example,dc=org"
     AUTH_LDAP_SEARCH_FILTER = "(memberOf=cn=staff,ou=groups,dc=example,dc=org)"

-You can give FlaskAppBuilder roles based on LDAP roles/memberships. (note, this requires AUTH_LDAP_SEARCH to be set) Note that by default roles will be evaluated based on LDAP memberships.
+You can give FlaskAppBuilder roles based on LDAP roles/memberships. (note, this requires AUTH_LDAP_SEARCH to be set).

+Note that by default roles will be evaluated based on LDAP memberships and by the exact match of the LDAP string returned for the user attributes.

 You can change AUTH_LDAP_GROUP_FIELD to evaluate roles mapping to different keys onto the returned LDAP user attributes.
 For example using the provided LDAP server with docker-compose "Alice" attributes are::